I0lagin/lilypond-practice/readme.md

 i am but a retired high school percussionist; expect to be served some slimy spaghetti!

-running `lilypond main.ly` on each folder/subfolder should work just fine
+running `lilypond main.ly` on each folder/subfolder with v2.24.4 should work just fine

 - Layout: Follow the first publication for major stuff (i.e. measure breaks, text, weird slurs via Bézier curves, etc.) and leave the minor stuff to Lilypond (i.e. spacing, engraving choices)
 	- Video: Thinking about running stuff through ly2video